 Insects that love the light

-Most crawling insects are afraid of the light like cockroaches and some worms.
-However, the winged ones have a strong affinity to it.
-Phototaxis is a term used to define the reaction or bodily response of a certain organism to light.
-An organism has a positive phototaxis if they are drawn towards light and a negative phototaxis if they are repelled by it.
+Most crawling insects are afraid of the light, like cockroaches and some worms.
+However, the winged ones have a solid affinity for it.
+Phototaxis is a term used to define a particular organism’s reaction or bodily response to light.
+An organism has a positive phototaxis if drawn toward the light and a negative phototaxis if repelled by it.

 Moths are the perfect example of insects with positive phototaxis.
-They are naturally drawn to open flames and incandescent lights similar to beetles, earwigs, and stink bugs.
-But the ones you should definitely watch out for are mosquitoes and other insects that are potential disease carriers.
+They are naturally drawn to open flames and incandescent lights like beetles, earwigs, and stink bugs.
+But you should watch out for mosquitoes and other insects that are potential disease carriers.

 According to a study dated back in 2017 by a group of biologists from Brazil, green lights are the most attractive to mosquitoes.
-They studied the affinity of Anopheles mosquitoes to different light wavelengths.
-This particular genus of mosquito is the number one carrier of the deadly malaria disease.
-They compared the attraction of mosquitoes to blue lights, green lights, and incandescent lights as negative control.
+First, they studied the affinity of Anopheles mosquitoes to different light wavelengths.
+This particular genus of mosquitoes is the number one carrier of deadly malaria.
+Then, they compared the attraction of mosquitoes to blue lights, green lights, and incandescent lights as a negative control.
 Out of the variables, the green light attracted the highest number of insects, followed by the blue lights, and lastly, the incandescent light had the lowest number of attracted mosquitoes.

 Based on their discovery, we can conclude that blue and green lights should not be used as patio lights if you do not want a swarm of disease-carrying mosquitoes hanging around.